benaziziasmae/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

-Build Employee Database with PostgreSQL and perform SQL queries to explore and analysis data by applying skills of Data Modeling, Data Engineer and Data Analysis.
+Build Employee Database with PostgreSQL and perform SQL queries to explore and analysis data.

 ## Overview of the analysis